erwinvaneyk/kubernetes/docs/getting-started-guides/vagrant.md

 ### Interacting with your Kubernetes cluster with Vagrant.

-With your Kubernetes cluster up, you can manage the nodes in your cluster with the regular Vagrant commands.
+With your Kubernetes cluster up, you can manage the nodes in your cluster with the cluster management scripts and a subset of the regular Vagrant commands (most notably excluding `vagrant up` and `vagrant suspend`).

 To push updates to new Kubernetes code after making source changes: